-The Centre for Applied Marketing is a joint research centre between the School of Marketing, Faculty of Commerce and Economics and the Marketing cluster at the Australian Graduate School of Management.
-The Centre was established to act as a bridge with the Australian industry.
-The Centre promotes and undertakes both pure and applied research in a range of marketing spheres while its mission is to assist in the dissemination of Marketing techniques and research findings which enhance the effectiveness of management in Australia through seminars, lectures, training courses and materials.
+The Centre for Applied Marketing: The Centre for Applied Marketing is a joint research centre between the School of Marketing, Faculty of Commerce and Economics and the Marketing cluster at the Australian Graduate School of Management.
+The Centre was established to act as a bridge with Australian industry.
+The Centre promotes and undertakes both pure and applied research in a range of marketing spheres.
+The Centre also provides customised inhouse marketing training programs to leading Australian companies.